Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 ![hotspot_map_tweets_per_10000ppl](/qgis/lab_8/counties_hotcold_pp05.png)

 This is a map of the hot spots and cold spots of twitter activity related to the storm.
 This graphic is a result of normalizing the count of storm tweet activity for each county by population and then performing a Getis-Ord G* statistical analysis on the normalized rate.
 Counties shaded red contain a rate of twitter activity about the storm which is high for its population.
-Conversely, the rate of storm tweets is low for its population for the blue counties.
+Conversely, the frequency of storm tweets in blue counties is low for its populations.

 ![pp_values_tweets_per_10000](/qgis/lab_8/counties_normalized_with_population.png)